lukepark327/ethash-compilable-solc/solidity/docs/contributing.rst

    cmake -DCMAKE_BUILD_TYPE=Debug ..
    make

-This will create symbols such that when you debug a test using the ``--debug`` flag, you will have access to functions and variables in which you can break or print with.
+This will create symbols such that when you debug a test using the ``--debug`` flag, you will have acecess to functions and varialbes in which you can break or print with.

 The script ``./scripts/tests.sh`` also runs commandline tests and compilation tests